QwertyFusion/Database-Analyzer/README.md

 npm install axios
 ```

-To run the Pyton server use the commands:
+To run the Python server use the commands:
 ```
 python server/api/query.py
 ```